- Type 2 diabetes is a serious condition with both chronic and acute complications

 In a previous post, we set about exploring what type 2 diabetes is, the role that insulin plays in its development, and some of the common symptoms of this potentially devastating health condition.

-In this article, we’ll dive into some of the most common complications caused by diabetes.
+In this article, we’ll dive into some of the most common complications caused by type 2 diabetes.
 Specifically, we’ll talk about two categories of complications—both of which result from chronically elevated blood sugar.
 The first category is chronic complications, or longer-term issues which develop over time and cause serious damage if they are not dealt with.
 Acute complications, on the other hand, can occur at any time and may be life-threatening.

 Those with type 2 diabetes are at risk of developing an eye disease called diabetic retinopathy.
 Elevated blood sugar levels seen in diabetes lead to high blood pressure, which can cause damage to important blood vessels in the eyes.
 When these blood vessels are damaged, they can get blocked, leak, or grow randomly, meaning that the retina no longer receives the blood supply it needs.
 Over time, this can lead to significant problems with vision.

-Those with diabetes are 20 times more likely to experience an amputation, again due to damaged blood vessels.
+Those with type 2 diabetes are 20 times more likely to experience an amputation, again due to damaged blood vessels.
 Everyone with diabetes has the right to an annual NHS foot check.
 If you notice any of these changes you should see your GP: pins and needles, burning pain, dull aches, shiny skin, hair loss on feet, numbness / loss of feeling in feet and / or legs, swollen feet, cramps, and wounds which don’t heal well.

 When blood sugar levels are elevated (as we’ve learned is the case in diabetes), the body often responds by turning these sugars into fats in an effort to decrease blood sugar.
 This fat can in turn be deposited inside the walls of your arteries in the form of cholesterol.